jsburch83/jsburch83.github.io/_posts/2023-3-21-created-second-management-ip-vmware-esxi-standard.md

 # Add Secondary VMkernel Management IP To ESXi Host
 ## Using the same TCP/IP Stack and vSwitch

-1. SSH into the ESXi host as root

-2. Create a new port group to use with your new management vmkernel interface.
+1. In the web gui, Create a new port group to use with your new management vmkernel interface.
 For this example let's call it, "ESXi New MGMT Port Group"

+2. SSH into the ESXi host as root

 3. Create a new interface "vmk2" and assign it to the new port group:
 ```